Quentin Tarantino's unrealized projects: Less than Zero remake

 In May 2010, Bret Easton Ellis, author of the 1985 novel Less than Zero, confirmed in an interview that Tarantino had been "trying to get Fox to let him remake the 1987 film".
 In 2012, when asked whether Less than Zero would be remade, Ellis once again confirmed that Tarantino "has shown interest" in adapting the story.

-From Dusk till Dawn 4

-In December 2010, the production of a fourth From Dusk till Dawn film was in the planning stages, but further work on this possibility has not been revealed.
-In November 2013, it was reported that From Dusk till Dawn: The Series had begun production, without any further mention of the film.

 Untitled family film

 In 2011, Tarantino briefly mentioned that he would like to do a children's film.
 He recalls in an interview on the Reelz Channel:

 Killer Crow

-In a late 2012 interview with the online magazine The Root, Tarantino described his next film as being the final entry in a "Django-Inglourious Basterds" trilogy called Killer Crow.
+In a late 2012 interview with the online magazine The Root, Tarantino described his next film as being the final entry in a "Django–Inglourious Basterds" trilogy called Killer Crow.
 The film will depict a group of World War II-era black troops who have "been fucked over by the American military and kind of go apeshit.
 They basically – the way Lt.
 Aldo Raine (Brad Pitt) and the Basterds are having an 'Apache resistance' – [the] black troops go on an Apache warpath and kill a bunch of white soldiers and white officers on a military base and are just making a warpath to Switzerland."
 Since then, no updates have emerged.